 - $8,667 monthly.

 Each pay period is tested separately.
-An employee who earns one dollar more than these amounts during a pay period is not eligible for deferral during that period.
+An employee who earns one dollar more than these amounts during a pay period is not eligible for a deferral during that period.
 But an employee who earns too much during one pay period can still qualify for the deferral if he or she earns less than the ceiling amount in a later pay period.

 How much money are we talking about here?
 Not that much.
-For employees who earn the maximum $3,999 every two weeks, the deferred amount of Social Security tax is $124 per week.
+For employees who earn the maximum of $3,999 every two weeks, the deferred amount of Social Security tax is $124 per week.
 If the deferral is implemented for all 17weeks from September 1 through December 31, the maximum deferred Social Security tax is $2,108.